 - What textile problems could hemp solve?

 Next thing I knew, I was googling “where to buy hemp towels” because it made sense to me to buy a towel made out of a fiber that was naturally antibacterial to solve my stinky bath towel problem.
 What came next is what catapulted me to write to you right now.
 There were none.
 None.
 Okay, there were a couple, but they were all hemp lifestyle brands that did not specialize in designing the type of towel that I was looking to dry myself off with after my showers.
 I quickly realized that the hemp towel that I dreamed of would only materialize one of two ways.
-If did it myself or if I waited for someone else to fulfil my dream.
+If did it myself or if I waited for someone else to fulfill my dream.
 I chose the former.

 Of course, it was not my style to just find someone who could make the towel and slap a logo on it and sell it.
 Hell no. I HAD to bring all of my knowledge and expertise of working in factories around the world to ensure that I knew the supply chain, the people and the impact of what we are building to feel confident that I was making a towel better for ALL people and the planet.
 To illustrate this point, I recently traveled from Jacksonville, FL (where we are based out of) to China for 10 days for non-stop meetings and factory tours to ensure this brand promise.

 If you can believe it – I was one of the first owners of a brand to come visit in person and meet the people behind the product.
 Hemp textile infrastructure exists in only a handful of countries around the world and China is by far the leader.
-I believe it is mandatory (not voluntary) as the founder of ANACT to take these trips, measure our social and environmental impact/footprint to ensure that we are serving you, our customer, and that we are doing our part to hit the 17 UN SDGs and meet the needs of the present while providing for the needs of future generations to come.
+I believe it is mandatory (not voluntary) as the founder of ANACT to take these trips, measure our social and environmental impact/footprint to ensure that we are serving you, our customer and that we are doing our part to hit the 17 UN SDGs and meet the needs of the present while providing for the needs of future generations to come.

 I have spent the past two years, building a product that solves my own personal problem with the belief that others out there (just like you) want to solve that problem too.
 I’ve never owned my own business before, but I figured that if you wake up trying to solve a personal problem then you won’t stop until you’ve fixed it and you’ll give it your all in the process.